-Notes: I have failed, to the present moment, to do much in this department, and look here for nothing recent.
-Though I had hopes of pursuing animated gifs as a calling (or business) card, I do not see them as often on Facebook as before, and can only think that this is because of the time-consuming nature of these projects—and then to give them away for free!
+Notes: I have failed, to the present moment, to do much in the animated gif department, and look here for nothing recent.
+Though I had hopes of pursuing animated gifs as a calling (or business) card, I do not see them as often on Facebook as before.
+I have read remarks from those who regard them as annoying when they show up in emails, although my gifs possess, perhaps, a little more substance.

-A one-minute animation may take many months of work, and though a gif is mere seconds long, ingenuity and mechanical drawing skills are required.
-I do not excel in the latter department, but have a long history of creating biomorphic transformations.
-Most of my early ones, from Bible Welts days, were ummemorable, but visual trickery is a Dali-esque fascination of mine, and something I have intermittedly toyed with it in short turns at animation.
+A one-minute animation may take many months of work, and though a gif is mere seconds long, ingenuity and drawing skills are required.
+I have a long history of creating biomorphic transformations.
+Most of my early ones, from Bible Welts days, were ummemorable, but visual trickery is a Dali-esque fascination of mine.

 Two animated gifs of different length that run simultaneously.
 This might pass as a novel, time-tensed concept.
 The cartoony content, however, would prevent it from being regarded as “modern art” in the rarefied sense.

-During this time, I was fully immersed in European and American Modernism, and inspiration shows up in different studio classes in different ways.
-I saw myself as a processor of information and not someone working in or stealing from a dead style.
+During this time of my life, I was fully immersed in European and American Modernism, and inspiration shows up in different studio classes in different ways.
+I saw myself as a processor of information and not as someone working in or stealing from a dead style.
 Truly I never had a style, although many were assigned to my work by others.

 A fragment lifted from an abandoned SWF.